inferadb/control/docs/guides/configuration.md

 > **Note**: The JWT issuer and audience are hardcoded to `https://api.inferadb.com` per RFC 8725 best practices.
 > Since we own the entire experience end-to-end, these values are not configurable and ensure
-> consistency between the Management API and Server API.
+> consistency between Control and Server API.

 ### WebAuthn Configuration